Listen to the blog

 - What outcomes were achieved through the project?

 - What were the key learnings that we had in the project?

-I see lot of professionals so continue to contribute, train, mentor younger professionals even at an age which normally worn wouldn’t expect to work.
-Having Personal Project Respective document created for each of the projects keeps our memories fresh of a good times and bad times with specific project.
+I see a lot of professionals who continue to contribute, train, mentor younger professionals even at an age which normally one wouldn’t expect to work.
+Having Personal Project Respective document created for each of the projects keeps our memories fresh of good times and bad times with specific project.